Twin Peaks (San Francisco): Location and climate

+Twin Peaks, along with Mount Davidson and Mount Sutro, create a rugged landscape in the center of San Francisco which influences microclimates in the city.
+The mountain acts as a natural barrier against summer fog for the city's eastern neighborhoods.

-The North and South Twin Peaks, also known as "Eureka" and "Noe" respectively, are about 200 m apart.
+The North and South Twin Peaks, also known as "Eureka" and "Noe", are about 200 m apart.
 The peaks form a divide for the summer coastal fog pushed in from the Pacific Ocean.
 Their west-facing slopes often get fog and strong winds, while the east-facing slopes receive more sun and warmth.
 Elevation at each summit is just over 900 ft.
 Thin, sandy soil is commonplace on Twin Peaks, making them susceptible to erosion.

-On some rare occasions, Twin Peaks has been able to get a dusting of snow especially on February 5, 1976, when it got several inches of snow.
-Most recently on February 26, 2011, and February 5, 2019, Twin Peaks got a few flurries of snowflakes.
+On rare occasions, Twin Peaks has had a dusting of snow.
+On February 5, 1976, it received several inches of snow.

 History

 Early history

 Before the arrival of the Europeans, the native Ohlone people may have used Twin Peaks as a lookout or hunting ground.

 18th and 19th centuries

 When the Spanish conquistadors and settlers arrived at the beginning of the 18th century, they called the area "Los Pechos de la Chola" or "Breasts of the Indian Maiden" and devoted the area to ranching.
 When San Francisco passed under American control during the 19th century, it was renamed "Twin Peaks".